Skip to content

 read(driver::AbstractDriver, fn::AbstractString; kwargs...)

 Read a file into a DataFrame using the specified driver.
 Any kwargs are passed to the driver, by default set to ArchGDALDriver.
+Returns a DataFrame.

 source